daniel-cottone/PhotoAlbum-api/README.md

 This project is built using Spring Boot/Spring Actuator, which makes it very easy to get running.
 You can either run the application directly from maven: `mvn spring-boot:run`, or you can build the application package with `mvn clean package` and then run the jar directly: `java -jar target/PhotoAlbum-1.0-SNAPSHOT.jar`.

 ##Usage
-The endpoints for this application are `/api/photos` and `/api/albums`.
-To view all photos, you can navigate to:
+The relevant endpoints for this application are `/api/photos` and `/api/albums`.
+Both endpoints have the basic CRUD actions.
+For example, to view all photos, you can navigate to:

 ```
 http://localhost:8080/api/photos